-4. Align the rear output drive flange and the rear yoke flange and install the cap screws.
+4. Align the rear output shaft and the rear gear case flange and install the cap screws (coated with red Loctite #271).
 Tighten to 20 ft-lb.
 5. Align the engine with the mounting brackets and install the through-bolts with flat washers; then install the flange nuts and tighten to 45 ft-lb.
 6. Connect the coolant hose and tighten the clamps securely.
-7. Secure the engine and harness grounds to the engine and tighten the cap screw to 8 ft-lb.
+7. Secure the engine and harness ground wires to the engine and tighten the cap screw to 8 ft-lb.